 Please note: This section applies to employer sponsored plans other than Church employer groups and government groups.
-If you have questions about whether this Plan is governed by ERISA, please contact the Plan Administrator (the Group).
+If you have questions about whether this Plan is governed by ERISA, please contact the Plan Administrator (the Employer).

-The Employee Retirement Income Security Act of 1974 (ERISA) entitles you, as a Member of the Plan, to:
+The Employee Retirement Income Security Act of 1974 (ERISA) entitles you, as a Member of the Employer under the Plan. to: